27 Tips to Get Your Home Sold Fast and for Top Dollar

 1. Understand Why You Are Selling Your Home

 Your motivation to sell is the determining factor as to how you will approach the process.
-It affects everything from what you set your asking price at to how much time, money, and effort you’re willing to invest in order to prepare your home for sale.
+It affects everything from how you set your asking price to how much time, money, and effort you’re willing to invest in order to prepare your home for sale.
 For example, if your goal is for a quick sale, this would determine one approach.
 If you want to maximize your profit, the sales process might take longer thus determining a different approach.

 2. Keep the Reason(s) You are Selling to Yourself